0jbaumstark/cookieclicker/README.md

 # cookieclicker
 Cookie Clicker game.
 Cookie2 Files got corupted some how.
-Using Cooking Offical from now on.
+Using Cookie Offical from now on.